If you want to sell on the street you need a street trading licence.

 - contact other authorities if necessary, such as the police or Essex Highways

 We will only refuse your application if:

-- there isn't enough space in the street you wish to trade in, without causing interference or inconvenience to street users
+- there is not enough space in the street you wish to trade in, without causing interference or inconvenience to street users

-- you wish to trade for less days than any minimum required trading days
+- you wish to trade for fewer than any minimum required trading days

 - you have previously failed to pay fees due under another street trading licence or have failed to use a previous street trading licence